-command Commands you have to enter either on a command prompt (cmd on writer fonts.

-MS Windows or your favorite shell on Linux) are typeset using typeenvironment are enclosed in "<...>".
-For example "<CST_DIR>" should be replaced by the directory where you have installed CST
+- command Commands you have to enter either on a command prompt (cmd on MS Windows or your favorite shell on Linux) are typeset using typewriter fonts. - <...> Within commands the sections you should replace according to your environment are enclosed in "<...>".
+For example "<CST_DIR>" should be replaced by the directory where you have installed CST Studio Suite (e.g. "c:\Program Files\CST Studio Suite").